gnarroway/tako/README.md

 query from a common root, dataloader (and tako) optimise fetching via time-based batching across independent sources (i.e. not a common root).

+See also this [juxt blog post](https://juxt.pro/blog/superlifter) on superlifter, which does a good job of describing the problem this type of library aims to solve.

 ## Status

 tako is under active development and may experience breaking changes.